jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dc7
+id: 5ddb965c65d27e1512d44dc8
-title: Part 48
+title: Part 49
 challengeType: 0
-dashedName: part-48
+dashedName: part-49
 ---

 # --description--

-Now it's time to add some styling which can be added directly as attributes or classes.

-In our CSS file, we have a styling rule for any elements with the class name `green-text`.

-On line **20**, right after creating the `result` element, set the `className` property of `result` to be equal to `'green-text'`.

-Now if you submit the form again and inspect the `result` element, you will see it as `<h3 class="green-text">` and notice that the text is now green.
+You can also add styling with the `setAttribute()` method.
+This method takes two arguments: the name of the attribute and the value that the attribute should be.

+For example, if you want to set the `width` of an `input` element to 100px, you would write `input.setAttribute('width', '100px')`.

+Set the `class` attribute of the `output` element equal to a class named `bordered-class`.

 # --hints--